Origami Reversion

 I added some masking tape to hold it together, some metal tubes to help it stand, and some stuffing to flesh it out.
 After that, I needed to make it sturdier, so I layered on an exoskeleton using fiberglass casting tape, essentially creating a reasonably sturdy armature or framework for a sculpture.

-Finally, I added some color and voila!
+I needed to add a base in order to create more balance for the piece.
+In the final stage, I added some color and voila!
 Something resembling a giraffe based on an origami!